MinterTeam/minter-network-web/content/docs/index.md

 At launch, there were `16` slots. `4` slots were added once in every `518 400` blocks.
 The maximum number of validators is `64`.

+A candidate cannot accept delegation if their total stake is larger than the combined stake of all candidates multiplied by .2.

+Once every 720 blocks, the candidates' stakes are re-calculated.
+Those who do not fall into the top 100 by the aggregate amount of funds delegated to them are removed and their stakes, unbonded.

 ### Rewards
 Block rewards and fees are accumulated and proportionally (based on stake value) paid out once per `720 blocks` (approx. 1 hour) to all active validators (and their delegators).